ahmadwaqar17/SpamClassifier/README.md

  # SMS Spam Detection Web Application

-A web application for classifying SMS messages as spam or ham using Natural Language Processing techniques.
+A modern web application for classifying SMS messages as spam or ham using advanced Natural Language Processing (NLP) techniques implemented from scratch.

 ## Project Overview